Mont-de-Marsan: Culture

 Stade Montois Club Omnisports is the city's main sports club: Stade Montois rugby and Stade Montois football are especially well-known.
 The city has around 9,000 sports licensees, which represents nearly 30% of its total population.

 Two historic punk rock music festivals were held in Mont-de-Marsan's bullring in 1976 and 1977.

 The Festival Arte Flamenco international festival was established 1989 in Mont-de-Marsan by the council of the Landes department and is the largest Flamenco festival outside of Spain.

+Economy

+Overall, three sectors dominate the economic activity of Mont-de-Marsan: